josegcmoraes/Ignite_Trilha_ReactJS_Desafio-01_ConceitosDoReact/README.md

 - no navegador usar a porta localhost:8080

 ### Atividades desenvolvidas
-- o primeiro desafio foi um TO.DO,
+- o primeiro desafio foi um TO.DO
+- a estrutura geral veio no template
-- manipulação de estados no ReactJS - Criar, Deletar pelo ID,  o TO.DO
+- foi desenvolvido a manipulação de estados no ReactJS - Criar, Deletar pelo ID, no TO.DO  App Page should be able to add a task
+ App Page should not be able to add a task with a empty title App Page should be able to remove a task
+ App Page should be able to check a task
 - Criar uma nova tarefa
 - Remover uma tarefa utilizando o ID
 - Marcar e Desmarcar uma tarefa como concluída